Dennis Gillings

-Sir Dennis Barry Gillings (born 25 April 1944) is an American-based British billionaire statistician and entrepreneur, the founder and former chairman of Quintiles Transnational, a clinical research company, headquartered in Durham, North Carolina.
+Sir Dennis Barry Gillings (born 25 April 1944) is an USA-based British billionaire statistician and entrepreneur, the founder and former chairman of Quintiles Transnational, a clinical research company, headquartered in Durham, North Carolina.

 Early life

 Gillings was born on 25 April 1944 in London, the son of a fishmonger.
 He earned a BSc degree in 1966 and a PhD in 1972, both in mathematics, from the University of Exeter.
 He also earned the equivalent of a master's degree in mathematical statistics from the University of Cambridge.

 Career

 He returned to the University of Exeter, where he taught while earning his doctorate in mathematics.
 In 1971, Gillings accepted a position to teach biostatistics at the University of North Carolina at Chapel Hill.

 Gillings is the founder and former chairman of Quintiles, a contract research organization.
 In 1994, he took Quintiles public through an IPO.
 Quintiles is the "largest global provider of clinical trials and commercial marketing services to the pharmaceutical and biotechnology industry".
 In December 2015, Gillings retired as executive chairman of Quintiles, but remains a director.

 According to The Sunday Times Rich List in 2019 his net worth was estimated at £1.199 billion.

 In 1998, he endowed the Dennis Gillings Professor of Health Management at the University of Cambridge.